jorge-uk/nestjs-prisma-tutorial/README.md

 ## Prerequisites

 This tutorial assumes you have a working copy of `NestJS` with `Prisma`.
-Medium level knowledge in those technologies is recommended but not essential.
+Intermediate level knowledge in those technologies is recommended but not essential.

 You can use the [NestJS Prisma starter kit](https://github.com/fivethree-team/nestjs-prisma-starter) to get everything up and running quickly.